Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Coherent Gibbs state for thermodynamic systems

 We plot the result for the $6\times 5$ Ising model in Fig.~\ref{fig:ising2d-ks}.
 In contrast to the survival amplitude, the spread complexity does not show any singularity and changes smoothly.
 This is because the spread complexity does not include the contribution from $\varphi_0(t,\beta)$ and involves an average over the other states.
 On the other hand, for the Krylov entropy, we observe unstable behavior around the dynamical singular points.
 We also find a cusp when $\beta J$ is smaller than the critical value.
 A similar result was obtained in a quenched system showing dynamical quantum phase transitions~\cite{Bento24,Takahashi25-2}.

 When $\beta$ becomes larger, both quantities averaged over $t$ decrease rapidly.
-The state at a large $\beta$ represents a low temperature state, and the state space explored is reduced to the low-energy states.
+The state at a large $\beta$ represents a low-temperature state, and the state space explored is reduced to the low-energy states.
 In the following, we investigate the dependence of the time-averaged quantities on $\beta$.